wesdoyle/blog/content/posts/06-private-methods.md

 books that it holds - each can be conceived of as subsystems, depending on the specific purpose of reasoning about the bookshelf itself.

-Objects have the potential to represent behaviors we can anticipate and reason about at the _naming_ level of abstraction.
+Objects have the potential to represent behaviors we can anticipate and reason about at the _named_ level of abstraction.
-We can talk about the subsystems of a thing only because we have meaningful names for them, and because they have publicly understood behavior.
+We can talk about the subsystems of a thing only because we have meaningful names for them, and because they _have publicly understood behavior_.
 We can talk about repairing the brake system on a bicycle, changing out our ERP software at the company, and moving the height of the shelving on the bookshelf.

 Is it reasonable to say that the brake system is an implementation detail of the bicycle?
-Of course - but only when we're talking at a very high level of abstraction relative to the other mechanical subsystems of the bicycle.
-If the brakes don't work, we can say that the bicycle needs to be repaired, but, as mechanics, it's often more reasonable to talk specifically about the particular aspects of the brake system that are the root cause of failure, rather than to say "the bicycle is broken - it's due to an implementation detail."
+Of course - but only when we're talking at a _very high level of abstraction_ relative to system as a whole.
+If the brakes don't work, we can say that the bicycle needs to be repaired, but, as mechanics, it's often more useful to talk specifically about the particular aspects of the brake system that are the root cause of failure, rather than to say "the bicycle is broken - it's due to an implementation detail."

 As bicycle mechanics, we learn how to address the state of a bicycle at lower and more nuanced levels of